FLSA STATUS: Exempt

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor’s degree in Public or Business Administration, Planning or related field, with an emphasis on housing and community development; and two to four years of experience in community development, grant administration, or real estate; or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor’s degree in Public or Business Administration, Planning or related field, with an emphasis on housing and community development; and two to four years of experience in community development, planning, grant administration, project management, or construction escrow administration or related experience; or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Sedentary Work: Exerting up to 10 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects, including the human body.
 Sedentary work involves sitting most of the time.
 Jobs are sedentary if walking and standing are required only occasionally and all other sedentary criteria are met.